 The ages of the 150 participants were between 40 to 78 years with a mean of 52.9 years (standard deviation 8.4).
 Table 2 shows the other characteristics of the participants.

 |Living together with a partner||60||40|

-Some of the compelling results from the FINDRISC survey (Table 1) is that 47 (31.3%) participants do not practice any physical activity on a daily basis.
-With regard to eating daily vegetables and fruits, 61 (40.7%) patients revealed that they do not eat these so frequently.
-Our results also show that only 22 (14.7%) participants took medications for high blood pressure on a regular basis.
+Some of the compelling results from the FINDRISC survey (Table 1) showed that 47 (31.3%) participants did not practice any physical activity on a daily basis.
+With regard to eating vegetables and fruits daily, 61 (40.7%) patients revealed that they did not eat these so frequently.
+Our results also showed that only 22 (14.7%) participants took medications for high blood pressure on a regular basis.
 Regarding high blood glucose levels; only 4 (2.7%) participants showed very high levels.
 For the question about history of diabetes in the family, 94 (62.6%) participants responded that there was no diagnosis of diabetes among their family members; 56 participants (37.3%) stated that parents, grandparents, uncles, aunts, or cousins had diabetes.

 The FINDRISC classification of our surveyed population regarding the risk of developing T2DM is shown in (Fig. 1).
-It can be seen that 61 (40.7%) patients are at slightly elevated risk of developing T2DM.
-These are followed by 46 (30.7%) patients who show a moderate risk.
-From the rest, 30 (20%) patients are at high risk of developing T2DM, whereas only 13 (8.7%) patients are at low risk.
+It can be seen that 61 (40.7%) patients were at slightly elevated risk of developing T2DM.
+These were followed by 46 (30.7%) patients who showed a moderate risk.
+From the rest, 30 (20%) patients were at high risk of developing T2DM, whereas only 13 (8.7%) patients were at low risk.